In order for a business to remove defamatory content from Google's listings, it will usually need a court order. To get a court order, you have to:

 You can also use the court order to repeat the process with other search engines, like Bing.

-Google’s Terms of Service aim to protect people's copyrighted material and keep explicit or extremely personal content, like medical records, from appearing in the results.
+Google’s Terms of Service aim to protect people's copyrighted material and keep explicit or extremely personal content, from appearing in the results.
 Getting these types of content removed from the listings is often much easier because they violate Google's policies.
 It rarely requires a court order.

 Protecting your business' reputation online has become one of the most important parts of running a company.
 The internet defamation lawyers at the Katz Law Group can help.
 Contact them online or call their law office at (508) 480-8202.